FartyPants/Playground/README.md

 Merga works only if the two loras have same rank "r" value.

-You can dump all adapters to a folder (this way you can keep the merged adapter as own LoRA)
+You can dump all adapters to a folder for later

 ## LORA switch